ejw-data/devops-setup/README.md

 1. The last step is to merge the `dev` into `prod` and at this phase the standard reliabilty testing occurs through synthetic and direct testing.

+## GitHub Workflows
+Right now these files are just proof-of-concept tests to solve initial design issues.
+* `test-checks.yaml` only runs when a merge is attempted on the `test` branch.
+This branch runs the pytest functionality tests.
+* `python-app.yaml` only runs when a merge is attempted on the `main` branch.
+This is a template workflow from github and will be customized in the future.

+## Other GitHub Configurations
+*  Protection from force-pushes and branch deletion was added to the `test`, `dev`, and `main` branches.

 ## Unit Testing Uses
 * For batch data that may be applied to training on a machine learning pipeline: